lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 This code explicitly listens for input events and fires `name-changed` events.
 This code will work with a parent that expects the Polymer two-way binding protocol, so you can update components one at a time.

-This could won't fire a property change event when the parent sets the `name` property—which is a good thing.
+This code won't fire a property change event when the parent sets the `name` property—which is a good thing.
 And you can migrate this code fairly directly to Lit.

 Using an event handler like this, you could also add logic to the child component—such as only firing the `name-changed` event when the user stops typing for a certain interval.